5AUL-R/ECEN_430_Tutorials/Tutorial_2/README.md

 ```
 In the `scanCallBack` function, create a new `sensor_msgs::LaserScan` message named `out_msg`.
 This will be the message that is published from the node.

-Constuct the inverted LiDAR scan by  reversing the range and instisty arrays and directly copying the rest of the data into the new message.
+Constuct the inverted LiDAR scan by  reversing the range and intensity  arrays and directly copying the rest of the data into the new message.
 Reminder: the LaserScan message definition is [here](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/LaserScan.html).

 After you have populated the fields in the new `out_msg`, it can be published with:
 ```